What is your greatest musical passion?

 “The Psalms remind me of the range of emotions that people have experienced throughout human history - rage, joy, doubt, fear, hope, grief, and love.
 Worship allows us to bring any (or all!) of those feelings and the wide range of hymnody we utilize - with the poets and composers from throughout the ages and around the world.”

 Melissa serves as the organist and choir director at ECLC helping members make a joyful noise.
-She chairs the music department at Anoka-Ramsey Community College and enjoys a robust free-lance life as performer, composer, and writer.
+She chairs the music department at a local Community College and enjoys a robust free-lance life as performer, composer, and writer.
 Mostly, though, Melissa is a wife to Sam and mother to three beautiful, wonderful, so good, very rad boys around whom her world revolves.

 What do you like about the second Thursday of the month?